Symo-Stuart/Symo-Stuart/README.md

 <a href="https://github.com/Symo-Stuart" target="_blank">
 <img src=https://img.shields.io/badge/github-%2324292e.svg?&style=for-the-badge&logo=github&logoColor=white alt=github style="margin-bottom: 5px;" />
 </a>

 ### Glad to see you here!
 I’m interested in Data/Business Analytics, R-studio, Python, SQL, Tableau, Power BI, and Excel.

 Still a work in progress, teachable, and ready to learn as much as I can.
 I have educational & project experience in data and business analysis, leveraging data to create insights, forecasts, valuations, and visuals.

-Just so that you know, I prefer “Stuart” among all my names.
+Just so you know, I prefer “Stuart” among all my names.
 It is pronounced as “Stoo-urt”😉.

 All right, let’s get into it👌🏾

-🎯 GOALS
-* Long-term;
- - To be a senior Business Analyst in a managerial position.
-This gives me an opportunity to offer a helping hand, and pass on knowledge and experience to the coming generation!

-* Short-term;
- - To be a valuable member of the company/organization by putting my skills & talents to purposeful use!

 📚 EDUCATION
 - Master of Science in Applied Business Analytics.